RandomInsano/pscontroller-rs/research/README.md

 ### No-name Wireless Controller

 Available on Amazon for under $20 canadian, it shows some unusual values.
-Note the `scanner` tool's output has changes some
+Note the `scanner` tool's output has changed some

 ```text
 Command 40: ff f3 5a 00 00 02 00 00 5a ff